These BBQ Jackfruit Stuffed Potato Rolls are made with white whole wheat flour and gets its moisture from the lovely Idaho® Potato.

 This is another in my series of posts sponsored by the Idaho Potato Commission.
 I love potatoes, don’t you?
 Let me know your favorite way to cook with potatoes in the comments.

-You can also order jackfruit on Amazon if you can’t find it locally.
+You can order jackfruit on Amazon if you can’t find it locally.
 Have you already tried jackfruit?
 If not, it doesn’t have much of a flavor, but the texture is really what you’re after.
 Get all the info on jackfruit in a post I wrote about Jackfruit Recipes and FAQs.

 - 1/2 cup water